-Betting typically comes down to one of two things: betting on a favorite or betting on underdog, The bigger the favorite the lower the pay-out will be.
-While the bigger the underdog, the higher the pay-out will be.
+Betting typically comes down to one of two things: betting on a favorite or betting on an underdog.
+The bigger the favorite the lower the payout will be.
+While the bigger the underdog, the higher the payout will be.

 Calculating winnings with American sports betting odds is straightforward.
 Using week 5 college football odds from the 2020-21 NCAAF season, the Clemson Tigers were pegged as the -5000 faves over Virginia at +1500.

-In terms of the betting, a bettor would need to bet a staggering $5000 to win $100 (plus the stake).
-Conversely, betting $100 on Virginia would pay-out $1500 (plus the stake).
+In terms of betting, a bettor would need to bet a staggering $5000 to win $100 (plus the stake).
+Conversely, betting $100 on Virginia would pay out $1500 (plus the stake).
 Obviously, a bet on Virginia would pay out better than a bet on the Clemson Tigers, but it's a risky bet and not for the fainthearted.

 Fractional odds represent the profit, so fraction odds of 5/1 mean a bettor will win $5 for every dollar wagered.
-When it comes to fractions of 9/2, 8/13, 4/7... things get more complicated.How to Calculate Winnings With Fractional Odds?
+When it comes to fractions of 9/2, 8/13, or 4/7... things get more complicated.How to Calculate Winnings With Fractional Odds

-The decimal odds number represent the amount a bettor wins for every $1 wagered.
+The decimal odds number represents the amount a bettor wins for every $1 wagered.
 Thus, it's literally a monetary value.
-For example decimal odds at 2.2 imply a $2.2 return for a $1.00 bet or decimal odds of 9.5 mean a return of $9.5 for a $1.00 bet, and so on.Betting Odds FAQWho sets the Odds?
+For example, decimal odds at 2.2 imply a $2.2 return for a $1.00 bet, or decimal odds of 9.5 mean a return of $9.5 for a $1.00 bet, and so on.Betting Odds FAQWho sets the odds?

-A push bet is a bet that has neither a winning or losing outcome.
-A push is a common occurrence in point spread betting.
+A push bet is a bet that has neither a winning nor a losing outcome.
+A push is a common occurrence in point-spread betting.
 If a team is favored by 6 points and wins by exactly 6 points, the bet is essentially deemed null and void or a "push."
 A push can also occur in total betting when a bettor banks on the OVER but the final score of the game matches the final score.